 If you would like to see the full response issued on any of the cases listed below please email email@example.com quoting the relevent case number when making your request.

-Request for information on how much money is spent on implementing the Commissions National Gaelic P...
+Request for information on how much money has been spent pursuing and financing case 83210 including...